Expensify/App/docs/articles/new-expensify/connections/netsuite/Configure-Netsuite.md

 1. From the Accounting tab of your workspace settings, click on **Advanced**.
 2. In the right-hand menu, review each of the following advanced settings:
-    -_Auto-sync_: When enabled, the connection will sync daily to ensure that the data shared between the two systems is up-to-date.
+    - _Auto-sync_: When enabled, the connection will sync daily to ensure that the data shared between the two systems is up-to-date.
 We strongly recommend keeping auto-sync enabled.
 The following will occur when auto-sync is enabled:
         - When an expense report reaches its final state in Expensify, it will be automatically exported to NetSuite.
 The final state will either be reimbursement (if you reimburse members through Expensify) or final approval (if you reimburse members outside of Expensify).
         - If Sync Reimbursed Reports is enabled, then we will sync the reimbursement status of reports between Expensify and NetSuite.
-    -_Sync reimbursed reports_: Any time a report is paid using Expensify ACH, the corresponding bill payment will be created in the NetSuite.
+    - _Sync reimbursed reports_: Any time a report is paid using Expensify ACH, the corresponding bill payment will be created in the NetSuite.
-        -_Reimbursments account_: Select the account that matches the default account for Bill Payments in your NetSuite account.
+        - _Reimbursments account_: Select the account that matches the default account for Bill Payments in your NetSuite account.
-        -_Collections account_:  When exporting invoices, once marked as Paid, the payment is marked against the account selected.
+        - _Collections account_:  When exporting invoices, once marked as Paid, the payment is marked against the account selected.
-    -_Invite employees and set approvals_: Enabling this feature will invite all employees from the connected NetSuite subsidiary to your Expensify workspace.
+    - _Invite employees and set approvals_: Enabling this feature will invite all employees from the connected NetSuite subsidiary to your Expensify workspace.
 Once imported, Expensify will send them an email letting them know they’ve been added to a workspace.
         - In addition to inviting employees, this feature enables a custom set of approval workflow options, which you can manage in Expensify Classic.
 (Click Switch to Expensify Classic from the Settings menu.)
-    -_Auto create employees/vendors_: With this feature enabled, Expensify will automatically create a new employee or vendor in NetSuite (if one doesn’t already exist) using the name and email of the report submitter.
+    - _Auto create employees/vendors_: With this feature enabled, Expensify will automatically create a new employee or vendor in NetSuite (if one doesn’t already exist) using the name and email of the report submitter.
-    -_Enable newly imported categories_: Toggle to enable this feature and anytime a new Expense Category is created in NetSuite, it will be imported into Expensify as an enabled category.
+    - _Enable newly imported categories_: Toggle to enable this feature and anytime a new Expense Category is created in NetSuite, it will be imported into Expensify as an enabled category.
 Otherwise, it will import disabled and employees will be unable to see it as an option to code to an expense.
-    -_Setting approval levels_: You can set the NetSuite approval level for each different export type; Expense report, Vendor bill, and Journal entry.
+    - _Setting approval levels_: You can set the NetSuite approval level for each different export type; Expense report, Vendor bill, and Journal entry.
         - Note: If you have Approval Routing selected in your accounting preference, this will override the selections in Expensify.
 If you do not wish to use Approval Routing in NetSuite, go to **Setup > Accounting > Accounting Preferences > Approval Routing** and ensure Vendor Bills and Journal Entries are not selected.
-    -_Custom form ID_: By default, Expensify creates entries using the preferred transaction form set in NetSuite.
+    - _Custom form ID_: By default, Expensify creates entries using the preferred transaction form set in NetSuite.
 Enabling this setting allows you to designate a specific transaction form.
-        -_Out-of-pocket expense_:
+        - _Out-of-pocket expense_:
-        -_Company card expense_:
+        - _Company card expense_:
 3. Sync the connection by closing the right-hand menu and clicking the three-dot icon > Sync Now option.

 {% include faq-begin.md %}